JoshuaKGoldberg/create-typescript-app/docs/Tooling.md

 [`eslint-plugin-perfectionist`](https://eslint-plugin-perfectionist.azat.io): Lints for sorting properties, imports, etc.
 This plugin is quite particular -perfectionist, even- but all its rules include auto-fixers that can correct complaints for you.

-### Lint Regex
+### Lint Regexp

-[`eslint-plugin-regex`](https://github.com/gmullerb/eslint-plugin-regex): Detects issues with JavaScript regular expressions, such as potential exponential complexity.
+[`eslint-plugin-regexp`](https://github.com/ota-meshi/eslint-plugin-regexp): Detects issues with JavaScript regular expressions, such as potential exponential complexity.

 ### Lint Spelling